 Susanna Ferguson is a Ph.D.
 Candidate in Middle East History at Columbia University and holds a certificate from Columbia's Institute for Research on Women, Gender, and Sexuality (IRWAGS).
 Her dissertation, "Tracing Tarbiya: Women, Childrearing, and Education in Egypt and Lebanon, 1865-1939," uses conceptual history methods to track the relationship between new educational infrastructures and new pedagogical ideas in Egypt and Greater Syria between the last decades of the Ottoman Empire and World War II.
 It focuses on the contributions of women intellectuals to pedagogical debates to shed new light on the history of womanhood, childhood, and parenthood; on new modalities of feminist thought in Arabic; and on the anxieties of educational politics in the Arab world's "liberal age."
 Her work has been supported by the Social Science Research Council; the Council of American Overseas Research Centers; the Jerrold Siegel Fellowship in Intellectual and Cultural History; and Columbia University's Institute for Religion, Culture, and Public Life.

--Review of Egypt Awakening in the Early 20th Century: Mayy Ziadah’s Intellectual Circles by Boutheina Khaldi.
+Review of Boutheina Khaldi, Egypt Awakening in the Early 20th Century: Mayy Ziadah’s Intellectual Circles.
 Journal of Arabic Literature (Winter 2014) 45 (2-3): 272.

 Prior to beginning her doctoral work at Columbia, Susanna graduated magna cum laude from Yale University with a BA in History and received a Master's degree from NYU's Hagop Kevorkian Center for Near Eastern Studies.